Echcharikkai: Plot

-Echarikkai starts with a backstory of David (Kishore), a 19-year-old young man and his 5-year-old nephew Thomas (Vivek Rajgopal).
+Echarikkai starts with the backstory of David (Kishore), a 19-year-old young man and his 5-year-old nephew Thomas (Vivek Rajgopal).
 Thomas' father, who is also the brother-in-law of David, is a man of domestic violence who often beats his wife.
-One day, when Thomas' father asks money from his mother, and the latter refused, his father kills his mother, leaving David and Thomas completely shocked.
-Angry David kills his brother-in-law at the scene, and asks Thomas to take the responsibility for him, as Thomas is too young to be held criminally liable.
-Thomas agrees, but later when police arrives and slaps Thomas, he becomes scared and tells police the truth.
-David is therefore arrested.
+One day, when Thomas' father asked for money from his mother, and she refused, his father killed his mother, leaving David and Thomas completely shocked.
+Angry David kills his brother-in-law at the scene, and asks Thomas to take the responsibility for him.
+Thomas agrees, but later when the police arrive and slap Thomas, he becomes scared and tells the police the truth.
+David is, therefore, arrested.

 After 15 years of humiliation in prison, David is finally released.
-During the past 15 years, Thomas, who lost both parents and uncle, was living an extremely poor and indecent life.
+During the past 15 years, Thomas, who lost both his parents and uncle, was living an extremely poor and indecent life.
 David reunites with Thomas, and does not hate Thomas for testifying against him 15 years ago, as he understands Thomas was so young at that time and could not stand fear or pressure.
 The two come up with a plan to kidnap a rich people to demand ransom.
 They choose Swetha (Varalaxmi), the only daughter of wealthy builder Perumal (Jayakumar).

 They kidnap Swetha and keep her as hostage in a remote place, and inform her father of the kidnapping.
 They also warn her father against involving police in the case, or they will kill his daughter.
 Perumal is terrified and too scared to report the case to police, instead, he seeks the help of retired police officer Nataraj (Sathyaraj), who cannot come out of his house as he needs to take care of his daughter Pia (L. Alice), who has a rare medical condition and requires constant care.

 In order not to be noticed by kidnappers, Nataraj decides to solve the case unofficially and secretly.
 He calls his former colleagues to his houses, instead of police station, to work on the case.
-Meanwhile in Swetha's current place, while David leaves the house to contact Perumal, Swetha manages to fight with Thomas and takes his gun.
+Meanwhile, in Swetha's current place, while David leaves the house to contact Perumal, Swetha manages to fight with Thomas and takes his gun.
 Thomas removes his mask at the scene, revealing that not only the two knew each other already, but are actually lovers.
 Swetha becomes angry at Thomas for kidnapping her, while Thomas explains this is his plan to elope with her, as her father would never agree their marriage.
 They also plan to take away the ransom, without sharing it with David.